temporalio/documentation/docs/tctl/admin/shard/list_tasks.md

   - shard
 ---

-The `tctl admin shard list-tasks` command will list the Tasks available for a given shard Id and Task type.
+The `tctl admin shard list_tasks` command will list the Tasks available for a given shard Id and Task type.

 ## Modifiers